University of Minnesota Board of Regents approves student vaccine mandate

 A vaccine policy for staff and faculty is not currently in place, though Gabel anticipates they would confirm in an online attestation that they are fully vaccinated and will get tested if exposed to someone with COVID-19 symptoms.
 Those who had not yet been vaccinated would have to attest to frequent testing.

-- St. Scholastica, Fond du Lac Tribal and Community College to require masks
+St. Scholastica, Fond du Lac Tribal and Community College to require masks St. Scholastica's mask requirement also applies on the college's St. Cloud campus.

 The vast majority of the U of M community is already vaccinated, Gabel said, citing data from a campus survey that asked for a vaccination status of those who responded.